salesforcecli/plugin-orchestrator/messages/appframework.create.app.md

 # error.InvalidAppName.Actions

 - Choose a unique name that doesn't exist in your org
-- Ensure the name follows your organization's naming conventions
+- Ensure the name follows your org's naming conventions
 - Use "sf orchestrator app list" to see existing app names
 - Avoid special characters and spaces in app names

 # error.InsufficientPermissions

-You don't have permission to create apps in this org.
+You don't have permission to create applications in this org.

 # error.InsufficientPermissions.Actions

-- Contact your Salesforce administrator to request app creation permissions
+- Contact your Salesforce admin to request app creation permissions
 - Verify you're connected to the correct org with --target-org
-- Ensure AppFramework is enabled in your org
+- Check that Data Cloud and Tableau Next are enabled in your org
-- Check that your user profile has the necessary AppFramework permissions
+- Check that your user profile has the AppFrameworkManageApp user permission